buildspace/buildspace-projects/JS_DAO/en/Section_4/Lesson_1_Remove_Admin_Power_And_Basic_Errors.md

 ### 😡 Revoke roles.

 If you remember, you actually still hold “minting” rights on the ERC-20 contract.
-That means you can go and create more token if you wanted which may freak out members of your DAO lol.
-You could go and mint like a billion token to yourself lol.
+That means you can go and create more tokens if you wanted which may freak out members of your DAO lol.
+You could go and mint like a billion tokens to yourself lol.

-It’s best if your revoke your “minting” role completely.
+It’s best if you revoke your “minting” role completely.

-That way, only the voting contract is able to mint new token.
+That way, only the voting contract is able to mint new tokens.
 We can do this by adding the following to `scripts/11-revoke-roles.js`:

 ```jsx
 import sdk from "./1-initialize-sdk.js";